Risk of High Blood Pressure

 - Studies have shown that when people were given magnesium supplements, or when their magnesium was repleted, the blood pressure went back into a normal range.
 The DASH diet is also recommended for the prevention of stroke and high blood pressure.

+The risk of high blood pressure is dangerous.
 High blood pressure is a silent killer.
 The best way to avoid a stroke is to monitor your blood pressure with these machines: